basecamp/handbook/benefits-and-perks.md

 ### Summer Hours

 During summer, we work 4-day work weeks, aka "summer hours".
 Summer hours are in effect from May 1 through August 31 each year.
-(An employee who've just been hired may have to complete a training program per their team lead to be eligible).
+(An employee who has just been hired may have to complete a training program per their team lead to be eligible).

 ### Sabbatical